MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/launch-app.md

 - **Teams app store listing optimization**: Improve your solution listing in Teams marketplace.

-- App store marketing toolkit - Apply best practices and leverage templated campaign collateral to customize marketing for your Teams app.
+- **App store marketing toolkit**: Apply best practices and leverage templated campaign collateral to customize marketing for your Teams app.

 - **Partner press release and blog content review**: Publicly announce your Teams app by leveraging this service to review of a press release you draft and get a quote from a Microsoft representative.